 The Court of Appeals found that a test obtained by a warrant is a test at the direction of a “judicial officer” and not a “law enforcement officer” as expressly stated in OCGA 40-6-392(a)(3).

-The Court of Appeals rejected arguments that Police would seek warrants and skip implied consent rights to eliminate the Driver’s right to an additional, independent test as too time consuming.
-The Court reasoned that Police Officers would obviously try the Implied Consent first.
-Further, the Court reject the argument that a Defendant has to waive his 4th Amendment rights and consent to a state administered test to obtain an additional independent test.
+The Court of Appeals rejected arguments that Police would seek warrants and skip implied consent rights to eliminate the Driver’s right to an additional, independent test as too time-consuming.
+The Court reasoned that Police Officers would try the Implied Consent first.
+Further, the Court rejected the argument that a Defendant has to waive his 4th Amendment rights and consent to a state-administered test to obtain an additional independent test.

 The Court of Appeals affirmed the Trial Court’s denial of the motion to suppress holding that no right to an independent additional test accrues until the Drivers submits to the designated State Administered Test in the Georgia Implied Consent rights.

 Secondly, the Court of Appeals cited South Dakota v.
-Neville, 459 U. S. 553, 560 (II) (103 SCt 916, 74 LEd2d 748) (1983) for the proposition that “the admission into evidence of a defendant’s refusal to submit to [a blood-alcohol test] does not offend the right against self-incrimination.”
-However, the Neville Court premised its finding that evidence of a refusal is not incriminating in response to a lawful or legitimate request by law enforcement.
+Neville, 459 U. S. 553, 560 (II) (103 Sgt 916, 74 LEd2d 748) (1983) for the proposition that “the admission into evidence of a defendant’s refusal to submit to [a blood-alcohol test] does not offend the right against self-incrimination.”
+However, the Neville Court premised it’s finding that evidence of a refusal is not incriminating in response to a lawful or legitimate request by law enforcement.
 Id at 564 (” We hold, therefore, that a refusal to take a blood-alcohol test, after a police officer has lawfully requested it, is not an act coerced by the officer, and thus is not protected by the privilege against self-incrimination.”)
-However, the Georgia Implied Consent rights are neither lawful or legitimate because they are false.
-First, Georgia law does not require you to submit to testing as the Georgia Constitutional provides protection from incriminating acts and words.
+However, the Georgia Implied Consent rights are neither lawful nor legitimate because they are false.
+First, Georgia law does not require you to submit to testing as the Georgia Constitutional protects you from incriminating acts and words.
 As such blowing into a breath device is an incriminating act protected by the Georgia Constitution.
 See generally, Creamer v.
 State, 229 Ga.
 511, 192 S.E.2d 350 (1972); Aldrich v.
 State, 220 Ga.
 132, 137 S.E.2d 463 (1964).
-Further, if you refuse your license will not necessarily be suspended for one year as expressly state in the Georgia Implied Consent rights.
+Further, if you refuse your license will not necessarily be suspended for one year as the express state in the Georgia Implied Consent rights.

 This is the nature of legal opinions.
 Inevitably new appellate opinions create more questions than they answer.